TILER DERBY

 For flooring, ceramic and porcelain tiles are popular due to their resilience and resistance to moisture, making them ideal for high-traffic areas and for effectiveness with underfloor heating.
 Their range of designs, including wood-look and stone finishes, allows homeowners to achieve the desired aesthetic while ensuring practicality.

 Walls may feature ceramic, glass, or natural stone tiles, providing a beautiful backdrop while adding texture and colour.
-Sections of walls can utilise different tiles to emphasis areas.
+Sections of walls can utilise different tiles to emphasise different areas.

-Splashbacks are often adorned with a different set of colourful mosaic or decorative tiles, serving as both a protective barrier and a design element.
+Tiled splashbacks are often adorned with a different set of colourful mosaic or decorative tiles, serving as both a protective barrier and a design element.
 These tiles can withstand heat and moisture, making them perfect for areas behind sinks and stoves.
-IF you are not sure of what to select or how 'varied' you can mix and match you tiles simply get in touch with us today to discuss your design ideas.
+If you are not sure of what to select or how 'varied' you can mix and match you tiles simply get in touch with us today to discuss your kitchen tiling design ideas.

 Wet room and bathroom tiling is one of the main considerations as part of a bathroom design and renovation, as it not only enhances the aesthetic appeal of the space but also provides practical benefits.